pbelange/nafflib/README.md

 A Python implementation of the Numerical Analysis of Fundamental Frequencies algorithm (NAFF [1-2]) from **J. Laskar**.
 This implementation uses a tailor-made optimizer (`nafflib.optimise.newton_method`, from **A. Bazzani, R. Bartolini & F. Schmidt**) to find the frequencies up to machine precision for tracking data.
 A Hann window is used to help with the convergence (`nafflib.windowing.hann`).

-An insightful description of the NAFF algorithm is provided in the textbook by A. Wolski [3].
+An in-depth description of the NAFF algorithm is provided in P. Belanger's Ph.D. thesis.
+Additionnal references are given below.

 [1] J. Laskar, Introduction to Frequency Map Analysis. http://link.springer.com/10.1007/978-94-011-4673-9_13
 [2] J. Laskar et al., The Measure of Chaos by the Numerical Analysis of the Fundamental Frequencies.
 Application to the Standard Mapping. https://doi.org/10.1016/0167-2789(92)90028-L